 Basashi is typically served cold along with soy sauce, garlic, and wasabi.
 From what I understand, it’s served cold because it’s treated for bacteria and other parasites at -20°C for at least 48 hours.

 As good as everything was today, the star was definitely the soba.
 I’m a rice person so I’ll always order rice over noodles, except when cold soba is on the menu.
 Aside from being delicious, cold soba noodles are fun to eat too.
 You dip them in a tsuyu sauce made from dashi soup stock and a mixture of soy sauce, mirin, and sugar, along with a few condiments like green onions, wasabi, and sesame seeds.
-Like with any noodle dish in Japan, slurping the noodles is expected and considered proper manners.
+Like with any Japanese noodle dish, slurping the noodles is expected and considered proper manners.
 So so good.